Johari Africa is a Social Enterprise Under Amani Women Center () - 501(c)3 Organization based in Clarkson Ga

 These beautifully made wrap skirts and the hand-crafted jewelry not only substantiates the strength and determination of these women, but is a great example of successful entrepreneurship.

-• The mission of the Amani Women Center (AWC) is to educate and empower both refugee and immigrant African communities in Clarkson, Atlanta metro areas and the organization's global initiative; which duplicates our programs in local communities in different parts of Africa.
+• The mission of the Amani Women Center (AWC) is to educate and empower both refugee and immigrant African communities in Clarkson, Atlanta metro areas and the organization's global projects; which duplicates our programs in local communities in different parts of Africa.

-• AWC has established a successful track record, delivering unique and culturally sensitive programs & services to immigrant and refugee communities for their overall development thus championing an improved quality of life to our target communities.
+• AWC has established a successful track record, delivering unique and culturally sensitive programs & services to immigrant and refugee communities for their overall wellbeing thus championing an improved quality of life to our target communities.

 • We provide culturally sensitive programs, workshops, seminars, conferences, group counseling and speakers’ series.

 • Our Health programs focus mainly on how to navigate the daunting health system, screening and prevention of Breast Cancer, HIV/AIDS, Heart Disease and other chronic diseases.
 AWC believes in delivering unique and culturally sensitive programs and services to immigrant and refugee communities. .